 Stopovers are destinations that you can add to your itinerary before continuing to your final destination.
 Stopovers are shorter than your overall trip.
 For domestic flights, stopovers are typically more than four hours and for international flights, stopovers are usually more than 24 hours.

 Instead of flying directly to Singapore, you can stop in Dubai for a few days.
 While you’re visiting the United Arab Emirates, go on an outdoor adventure in Dubai like kite surfing or skydiving above the Arab Peninsula!

 For those financially savvy travelers who like to save money on flights, adding a stopover can potentially lower the price of your ticket.
 Lots of travelers also use stopovers to visit their family and friends or see a city that they haven’t been to before.

 So how do you find cheap flights with stopovers without spending a ton of time researching?

-While some airlines like Icelandair, Singapore Air and TAP Portugal advertise stopovers, AirWander is the search engine alternative that helps travelers discover new destinations in route to their final destination.
+While some airlines like Icelandair, Singapore Air, and TAP Portugal advertise stopovers, AirWander is a search engine that helps travelers discover new destinations in route to their final destination.

 A New Way To Discover Stopovers and Pay Less